Limits on light primordial black holes from high-scale leptogenesis: Results

 As already discussed, we perform a scan on the free parameters to identify the maximum $\YB$ attainable for fixed combinations of $m_h$ and $M_1$ (see Eq.~\eqref{YBm}).
 For each choice of point in our parameter space, we solve the two coupled equations~\eqref{eq:Nth} and~\eqref{AsymBoltzmann}, then by means of Eq.~\eqref{YB} we obtain $\YB$ today.
 The results are reported in Fig.s~\ref{xy} and~\ref{fig:Ybm}.
 Then, for each choice of $\MPBH$ and $\beta^\prime$, by solving Eq.s~\eqref{eq:FE_PBH} and~\eqref{eq:entropy}, we can derive the entropy injection from PBH complete evaporation and quantify the dilution of baryon asymmetry.

 In Fig.s~\ref{fig:benchmark} and~\ref{fig:benchmark2}, we show how the presence of light PBHs alters the evolution of the $B$-$L$ yield (top panel) as a function of the auxiliary variable $z = M_1/T$.
 In the former figure, we fix the neutrino parameters according to the benchmark point 1 in Fig.~\ref{fig:Ybm}, while in the latter they correspond to the benchmark point 4.
-In the left (right) plots, the PBHs mass is taken be to $10^6~{\rm g}$ ($10^8~{\rm g}$), with their initial abundance $\beta^\prime$ fixed to achieve the observed baryon asymmetry after evaporation.
+In the left (right) plots, the PBH mass is taken be to $10^6~{\rm g}$ ($10^8~{\rm g}$), with their initial abundance $\beta^\prime$ fixed to achieve the observed baryon asymmetry after evaporation.
 In the top panels of the plots, the dashed lines correspond to the standard evolution without PBHs for which the final asymmetry is higher than the observed one represented by the solid horizontal grey lines.
 We also report the evolution of the energy densities of radiation and PBHs (middle panels) and the ratio $\Sr$ (bottom panels).
-The left (right) plot refers to the benchmark point 1 (4) reported in the table in Fig.~\ref{fig:Ybm} with an initial PBHs abundance of $\beta^\prime = 10^{-9}$ ($\beta^\prime = 3 \times 10^{-14}$).
+The left (right) plot refers to the benchmark point 1 (4) reported in the table in Fig.~\ref{fig:Ybm} with an initial PBH abundance of $\beta^\prime = 10^{-9}$ ($\beta^\prime = 3 \times 10^{-14}$).
 In Fig.~\ref{fig:benchmark} (benchmark point 1), PBHs rule a matter-dominated phase until they evaporate leading to a large entropy injection.
 In Fig.~\ref{fig:benchmark2} (benchmark point 4), even though PBHs never dominate the energy content of the Universe, their evaporation dilutes the final baryon asymmetry to match the observed value.
-In such benchmark cases, as well as in the whole PBH mass range considered (see Eq.~\eqref{range2}), the PBH evaporation occurs after the sphaleron processes freeze-out at $z = z_{\rm sph}$ (vertical dotted lines) and before the beginning of BBN at $T \simeq 1~{\rm MeV}$.
-Therefore, PBHs mainly modify the cosmological evolution only after the $B$-$L$ asymmetry has already been generated via leptogenesis.\footnote{Although in some cases (e.g. in Fig.~\ref{fig:benchmark}), the sphaleron processes go out of equilibrium during a matter-domination epoch, we have checked that the sphaleron freeze-out always occurs after the electroweak phase transition.
-This ensures the consistency of our calculations.} We note that the energy density of PBHs linearly depends on their initial abundance $\beta^\prime$.
-This naively implies that values for $\beta^\prime$ larger than the ones adopted in such benchmark cases would lead to $\YBm < \YB^{\rm obs}$ and consequently would be in tension with the minimal high-scale leptogenesis scenario.
+In these benchmark cases, as well as in the whole PBH mass range considered (see Eq.~\eqref{range2}), the PBH evaporation occurs after the sphaleron processes freeze-out at $z = z_{\rm sph}$ (vertical dotted lines) and before the beginning of BBN at $T \simeq 1~{\rm MeV}$.
+Therefore, PBHs mainly modify the cosmological evolution only after the $B$-$L$ asymmetry has already been generated via leptogenesis.
+We note that the energy density of PBHs linearly depends on their initial abundance $\beta^\prime$.
+This implies that values for $\beta^\prime$ larger than the ones adopted in such benchmark cases would lead to $\YBm < \YB^{\rm obs}$ and consequently would be in tension with the minimal high-scale leptogenesis scenario.